Ajahn Pasanno → Books by Ajahn Pasanno→ Tag [Ajahn Pasanno]

 Download audio (2:26)

 Body and mind are not separate things.
-[Form] [Heart/mind] [Aggregates ] [Dependent origination] [Consciousness]
+[Body/form] [Heart/mind] [Aggregates ] [Dependent origination] [Consciousness]

 Water similes for the mind with and without hindrances.
 (SN 46.55) [Hindrances] [Sensual desire] [Ill-will] [Sloth and torpor] [Restlessness and worry] [Doubt]